UEFI/DSD-Guide/dsd-guide.md

         Example:
             Package (2) { "max-speed", 3e8 } // 1000 Mbps

-# Global Device Property Usage
+# UEFI Defined Device Property Usage

-The following Device Properties are part of the `acpi-` Device Property Key namespace.
+The following Device Properties are part of the `uefi-` Device Property Key namespace.
 These should be used instead of the entries in Appendix A.

-Request for additional Key names in the `acpi-` namespace should be made as a github merge request to this document.
+Request for additional Key names in the `uefi-` namespace should be made as a github merge request to this document.

     ---------------------------------------------------------------------------
-        Property: acpi-phy-channel
+        Property: uefi-phy-channel
         Value:    Integer (ASL assumes hexadecimal)
         Description:
             If present, defines the PHY channel to be used by this device
         Example:
-            Package (2) { "phy-channel", 3 }
+            Package (2) { "uefi-phy-channel", 3 }

     ---------------------------------------------------------------------------
-        Property: acpi-phy-mode
+        Property: uefi-phy-mode
         Value:    String, one of the following:
                   "na"         => none available
                   "mii"        => media independent interface (MII)